slackapi/node-slack-sdk/docs/_tutorials/local_development.md

 ## Listening to workspace events
 If you want your app to listen to events like when a reaction is added, when a user mentions your app, or [another Events API event](https://api.slack.com/events), you'll need to enable events for your app.

-> The Events API uses the `@slack/events-api` package.
+> The `@slack/events-api` is used for the Events API.

 Start by clicking **Event Subscriptions** on the left sidebar.
 After you toggle the switch, you'll see you need to add a Request URL.
-This is similar to [adding a Request URL in the interactive components section](#what-is-a-Request-URL).
+This is similar to [adding a Request URL in the previous section](#what-is-a-Request-URL).
 There are two differences though:
 1. The default path is `/slack/events` instead of `/slack/actions`
 2. The Request URL in this section will need to verify that your endpoint can handle events.